FurkanKarakas/FurkanKarakas.github.io/aboutme.md

 subtitle: Let me tell you about myself
 ---

 Hi, my name is Furkan Karakaş.
-I am a master's student in the department of computer and communication sciences at Swiss Federal Institute of Technology Lausanne, or EPFL for short 😊
+I am a master's student in the department of computer and communication sciences at Swiss Federal Institute of Technology Lausanne, or EPFL for short.

 ## Areas that I am interested in